alexweissman/workshop-hacking-eloquent/README.md

 ## Tasks

-Your first tasks are to get the top-level relationship working between `User` and `Role`.
-This is essentially the `BelongsToMany` relationship, except that you must deal with any `Role` that would otherwise appear multiple times due to the fact that there could be multiple triplets with the same `user_id` and `role_id`.
+Your first tasks are to get the top-level relationship working between `Worker` and `Job`.
+This is essentially the `BelongsToMany` relationship, except that you must deal with any `Job` that would otherwise appear multiple times due to the fact that there could be multiple triplets with the same `worker_id` and `job_id`.

 ### 1